MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/get-started-web-api-client-side-javascript.md

 > [!NOTE]
 > ![This page is under construction.
 Check back soon!](../../media/under_construction.png "Coming soon") [!INCLUDE[cc-under-construction](../../includes/cc-under-construction.md)]

-In HTML web resources, form scripts, or ribbon commands you can use [!INCLUDE[pn_JavaScript](../../includes/pn-javascript.md)] to perform operations on [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] Customer Engagement data using the Web API introduced with [!INCLUDE[pn_dynamics_crm_online](../../includes/pn-dynamics-crm-online.md)].
+In HTML web resources, form scripts, or ribbon commands you can use [!INCLUDE[pn_JavaScript](../../includes/pn-javascript.md)] to perform operations on [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps data using the Web API introduced with [!INCLUDE[pn_dynamics_crm_online](../../includes/pn-dynamics-crm-online.md)] apps.

-If you are using the [!INCLUDE[pn_crm_9_0_0_online](../../includes/pn-crm-9-0-0-online.md)], use the new [Xrm.WebApi](../clientapi/reference/xrm-webapi.md) client API methods to use Web API with [!INCLUDE[pn_JavaScript](../../includes/pn-javascript.md)] and web resources.
+If you are using the [!INCLUDE[pn_crm_9_0_0_online](../../includes/pn-crm-9-0-0-online.md)] apps, use the new [Xrm.WebApi](../clientapi/reference/xrm-webapi.md) client API methods to use Web API with [!INCLUDE[pn_JavaScript](../../includes/pn-javascript.md)] and web resources.

-If you are using an earlier version of Dynamics 365 for Customer Engagement, follow instruction available at [Get started with the Microsoft Dynamics 365 for Customer Engagement Web API (client-side JavaScript)](https://msdn.microsoft.com/library/gg334279.aspx)
+If you are using an earlier version of Dynamics 365 for Customer Engagement, follow instruction available at [Get started with the Microsoft Dynamics 365 for Customer Engagement apps Web API (client-side JavaScript)](https://msdn.microsoft.com/library/gg334279.aspx)

 <!--